How to monitor Python Applications with Prometheus

 Problems with integrating Prometheus into Python WSGI applications

-We start to see the break down when we run a Python app under a WSGI application server.
+We start to see the breakdown when we run a Python app under a WSGI application server.
 With WSGI applications, requests are allocated across many different workers, rather than to a single process.
 Each of these workers is deployed using multiple processes.
 This results in a multi-process application.

 When this kind of application exports to Prometheus, Prometheus gets multiple different workers responding to its scrape request.
-The workers each respond with the value that it knows.
+The workers each respond with the value that they know.
 This means that Prometheus could scrape a counter metric and have it returned as 100, then immediately after it gets returned as 200.
 Each worker is exporting its own value, so the counter metric measures random pieces of information rather than the whole job.

 To handle these issues, we have four solutions listed below.